5 Hidden Costs Killing Your Profit as a Solar Installer or Electrician (And How to Fix Them)

 Quote preparation time: How long does it take to prepare a residential solar quote?
 If the answer is 60–90 minutes including site assessment, proposal writing, and follow-up, that time needs to be in your cost model — even if you’re not billing quotes separately.

-Compliance documentation time: Post-job compliance admin — completing certificates, uploading photos, sending STC documentation — often takes 20–40 minutes per install.
+Compliance documentation time: Post-job compliance admin — completing certificates, uploading geo-tagged panel photos, lodging STC documentation with the Clean Energy Regulator (CER), and completing Certificates of Compliance for Electrical Work (CCEW) in states like NSW and Victoria — often takes 20–40 minutes per install.
 This is typically unbilled time absorbed by whoever does it (often the owner).
+CER audits randomly sample these submissions, so skimping on documentation carries both a financial and compliance risk.

 Rework and callbacks: A callback to fix something that wasn’t right on a previous job is pure cost.
 No revenue, direct labour and materials outlay, and often a damaged customer relationship on top.